2016 shooting of Dallas police officers: Shootings

 Most of the events happened in the streets and buildings around El Centro College, which forms a city block composed of multiple buildings.
-The block is bordered by Main Street on the south where the protest march was taking place; Lamar Street to the east from where Johnson initiated the shooting spree; and Elm Street to the north where Johnson eventually entered the college.
+The block is bordered by Main Street on the south where the protest march was taking place; Lamar Street (now Botham Jean Blvd.) to the east from where Johnson initiated the shooting spree; and Elm Street to the north where Johnson eventually entered the college.

 Main Street shootings

 Around 8:58 p.m.
 Johnson parked his SUV sideways on Lamar Street, in front of the east entrance to the college, at Building A, and left the vehicle hazard lights blinking.
 At the time, the street had been cleared out in anticipation of the protest.
 Taking cover at street level, he began shooting at groups of police and protesters who were gathered on Main Street.
 Johnson was believed to have talked to three of the officers he shot before he first opened fire.

 Three officers were killed in the initial gunfire, while at least three others and a civilian were injured.
 Eleven officers fired back.
 During the shooting, officers, unaware where the shots were coming from, scrambled to block intersections and were exposed to gunfire as a result.

 Immediately afterwards, Johnson made his way north on Lamar Street, encountering Officer Brent Thompson along the way.
 A civilian recorded video of the encounter from his hotel balcony on Lamar Street.
 The video showed Johnson, clad in tactical clothing and armed with a rifle, loading his rifle and firing indiscriminately to draw officers near his position.
 When Thompson approached a corner, Johnson engaged him in a gunfight, forcing Thompson to take cover behind a concrete pillar.
 Johnson fired towards one side of the pillar, then ran over to the other side of the pillar to flank Thompson and shot him multiple times from behind, killing him.